Head and Neck Cancers

 - Bleeding of the mouth or nose

 Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, and chemotherapy.
+Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, proton therapy, targeted therapy, and chemotherapy.
 A combination of treatments may be used for the best chance of disease control.